bashfulrobot/donkey-kong/README.md

 - Manual configurations you've made
 - Dependencies installed by other packages
 - System packages that other software depends on
+- Package configuration files (may need manual cleanup)
+- Cache files and logs created by removed packages

 ### Selective Package Removal Workflow
 To remove individual packages from a group while keeping others: